Wadi Rum general information

 There are also a large parking at the Rest House, located in the entrance of the village.

-During your stay, if you do not want to take all luggages with you, we can keep them safe at our office.
+During your stay, if you do not want to take all of your luggage with you, we can keep them safe at our office.
 Just put what you need for the desert into a smaller pack.

-Yes, we do organize taxi transfer from and to anywhere you want.
+Yes, we do organize taxi transfers from and to anywhere you want.
 We work with experienced and safe taxi drivers.

 Just let us know about it in your reservation.